Belmore railway station

-Belmore railway station is a heritage-listed railway station located on the Bankstown line at Burwood Road, Belmore in the City of Canterbury-Bankstown local government area of New South Wales, Australia.
-It is served by Sydney Trains T3 Bankstown line services.
-It was designed and built by NSW Government Railways from 1895 to 1937.
-It is also known as Belmore Railway Station Group and Burwood Road.
-The property was added to the New South Wales State Heritage Register on 2 April 1999.
+Belmore railway station is a heritage-listed railway station on the Bankstown railway line in the Sydney suburb of Belmore.
+It is currently closed for conversion works to enable it to be served by Metro North West & Bankstown Line services in the future.

 History

-Belmore station opened on 1 February 1895 when the opened from Sydenham.
-It served as the terminus of the line until it was extended to Bankstown on 14 April 1909.
+Belmore station opened on 1 February 1895 as the initial terminus of the Bankstown line from Sydenham.
+Its initial construction name was Burwood Road, but the station was named Belmore on opening.

-Belmore is located on the Sydenham to Bankstown line and was opened as the initial terminus station on 1 February 1895.
-Its initial construction name was Burwood Road but it was named Belmore on opening.
-There is no evidence that the station was to be named St. George as suggested in some sources.
-However it was not unusual for a number of names to be publicly canvassed in the lead-up to opening of a station and this was probably the case in this instance.
-The locality and station were named after the Earl of Belmore, Governor of New South Wales between 1868 and 1872.

 The station was built when Belmore was still rural.
 The station layout featured a typical brick station building on an island platform.
 A station master's residence was also built in 1895 and is still extant at 346 Burwood Road, opposite the station, but is now in private ownership.

 The line had its origins in Railway Commissioner Goodchap's 1882 recommendation that an additional line was needed between Newtown and Liverpool to relieve traffic on the Southern Line and to encourage agriculture and suburban settlement.
 Lobbying by local interests and land speculators achieved Parliamentary approval by 1890 and construction commenced in 1892.
 The most important stations on the line, Belmore, Canterbury and Marrickville, were built with impressive near-identical brick buildings, the other intermediate stations (Campsie, Dulwich Hill and Hurlstone Park) receiving more modest timber buildings (later replaced), possibly reflecting economies of the depression of the 1890s.